rust-unofficial/patterns/anti_patterns/borrow_clone.md

 ## Description

-The borrow checker prevents rust users from developing otherwise unsafe code by ensuring that either: only one mutable reference exists, or potentially many but all immutable references exist.
+The borrow checker prevents Rust users from developing otherwise unsafe code by ensuring that either: only one mutable reference exists, or potentially many but all immutable references exist.
 If the code written does not hold true to these conditions, this anti-pattern arises when the developer resolves the compiler